See a graphic overview of the ACRP management structure.

 ACRP is governed by a Board of directors drawn from across the broad spectrum of the Christian Church and Academia in South Africa and across the Continent.

-The Board is supported and advised by four technical standing committees.
+The Board is supported and advised by four standing committees.
 The Committees are as follows:

 The role of the Executive Committee is to represent the Board of Directors during the recess between meetings of the Board and to play a guiding and supervisory role on behalf of the Board during the recess.
 The Executive also functions as Financial and Human Resource Committee of the Association.

-The Registration Committee is responsible to develop, and oversee the implementation of policy and guidelines on the affiliation and awarding of designations of persons in ministry.
-This includes the responsibility to oversee the development and implementation of ACRP’s policy on the Recognition of Prior Learning (RPL) towards a designation.
-(Individual affiliation, designation and RPL is done via the relevant application forms.)
+The Registration Committee is responsible for developing policy and guidelines on the affiliation and awarding of designations of persons in ministry.
+This includes the responsibility to oversee the development and implementation of ACRP’s policy on the Recognition of Prior Learning (RPL) towards a professional designation.
+Individual affiliation, designation and RPL is done via the relevant application forms.

 Training Quality Committee

 The role of the Committee is: